Passive Beam Shaping via Binary-Coded Apertures: Passive Beam Shaping via Fixed-Aperture 1-Bit Spatial Mask

-\begin{lemma}[Distribution-free gain bound for ON/OFF masking] Consider the sum defined in \eqref{eq:coherent_sum_onoff}.
-For arbitrary element locations $\{x_m\}$ and any incidence and target angles $(\theta_I,\theta_T)$, the maximum achievable normalized mainlobe gain satisfies
+Lemma~\ref{lem:onoff_lb} establishes a distribution-free lower bound on the best achievable normalized target-lobe gain under the ON/OFF masking constraint. \begin{lemma}[Distribution-free gain bound for single-target ON/OFF masking] For arbitrary element locations $\{x_m\}$ and any incidence/target angles $(\theta_I,\theta_T)$, the maximum achievable normalized target-lobe gain satisfies

 \end{lemma} \textit{Proof:} See Appendix~\ref{app:onoff_proof}.